iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/index.rst

    exercises/index
    resources

-The aim of this workshop is to provide you with skills and experience to use programming tools for specialised and reproducible analysis.
+The aim of this workshop is to provide PhD Researchers with skills and experience to use programming tools for specialized and reproducible analysis.
 The topics covered include (but are not limited to):

 - Introduction to version control using git
 - Introduction to the **R** programming language
-- Using debugging tools to fix errors
+- Reading and understanding error messages to fix issues
 - Plotting data using ``ggplot2``
 - Basic statistical analysis using **R**
+- Project organization and "tidy" data

 Before moving on to the :doc:`practicals<exercises/index>` below, be sure to visit the